5l1v3r1/Sonarr-wiki/API/API.md

 ## Authentication ##

-All requests made to the api endpoint require API Key authentication using the X-Api-Key header.
+All requests made to the api endpoint require API Key authentication using the X-Api-Key header or using the apikey query string.

 ### API Key ###